ericqu/LinearRegression.jl/README.md

 - The t-statistic.
 - The mean squared error.
 - The root of the mean squared error.
-- The standard errors.
+- The standard errors and their equivalent with a White's covariance estimator
-- The t values.
+- The t values and their equivalent with a White's covariance estimator
+- P values for each predictor and their equivalent with a White's covariance estimator

 ## List of Statistics about the predicted values:
 - The predicted values